LZ 127 Graf Zeppelin: Design and operation

 Graf Zeppelin typically carried 3500 kg of ballast water and 650 kg of spare parts, including an extra propeller.
 Calcium chloride was added to the ballast water to prevent freezing.
 The ship retained grey water from the sinks for use as additional ballast.
-Both fresh and waste water could be moved forward and aft to control trim.
+Both fresh and wastewater could be moved forward and aft to control trim.

 The airship usually took off vertically using static lift (buoyancy), then started the engines in the air, adding aerodynamic lift.
 Normal cruising altitude was 650 ft; it climbed if necessary to cross high ground or poor weather, and often descended in stormy weather.
 To measure the wind speed over the sea, and calculate drift, floating pyrotechnic flares were dropped.

-When preparing to land the crew advised the ground, either by radio or signal flag.
-Ground crew lit a smoky fire, to help the airshipmen judge wind speed and direction.
+When preparing to land, the crew advised the ground either by radio or signal flag.
+Ground crew lit a smoky fire to help the airshipmen judge wind speed and direction.
 The airship slowed, then adjusted buoyancy to neutral by valving off hydrogen or dropping ballast.
 Echo sounding with the report from an 11-mm blank round was used to measure altitude accurately.
 The ship flew in with its nose trimmed slightly down, made its final approach into the wind descending at 100 ft per minute, then used reverse thrust to stop over the landing flag, where it dropped ropes to the ground.
 Landing in rough weather required a faster approach.
 Up to 300 people manhandled the airship into a hangar or secured it by the nose to a mooring mast.

 Graf Zeppelin's top airspeed was 128 km/h at 2650 hp; it cruised at 117 km/h, at 2150 hp.
 It had a total lift capacity of 87000 kg with a usable payload of 15000 kg on a 10000 km flight.
 It was slightly unstable in yaw, and to make it easier to fly, had an automatic pilot which stabilised it in that axis.
 Pitch was controlled manually by an elevatorman who tried to limit the angle to 5° up or down, so as not to upset the bottles of wine which accompanied the elaborate food served on board.
 Operating the elevators was so demanding and strenuous that an elevatorman's shift was only four hours, reduced to two in rough weather.